highchair/artinruins-com/property-img/_To-DO.md

 _From the RIHPHC survey of Providence Industrial Sites, July 1981_

+_From the RIHPHC’s Historic and Architectural Resources of the East Side, Providence, 1989_

 _From “Downtown Providence: Statewide Historical Preservation Report P-P-5,” prepared by the RIHPHC, May 1981_

 _From “RHODE ISLAND: An Inventory of Historic Engineering and Industrial Sites”, Gary Kulik and Julia C. Bonham, 1978_